For a good reason, many indigenous peoples traditionally ate only organ meats. The lean tenderloin was discarded or eaten by dogs at best.

 These are, of all things, the nutrients found in calf and beef liver.

-Moreover, offal such as liver are sources of collagen, which is healthy for skin and hair.
+Moreover, offal such as liver are great sources of collagen, offering amazing benefits for skin and hair.

 If you eat liver, you can confidently kick fructose-laden detox juices, which at best promote a fatty liver, to the curb.